tailuge/billiards/README.md

 * Presentation using WebGL in any modern browser or mobile.
 * Record and playback breaks.
 * Two player online mode with node websocket server.
-* Nine ball and three cushion billiards rules
+* Nine ball and three cushion billiards rules.

 ## Online Demo